General Convention of the Episcopal Church in the United States of America: Other officers

 The presiding officers of the House of Deputies are the president and vice president.

 A treasurer is elected by the two houses at every regular meeting of General Convention.
 The treasurer formulates the budget of the Episcopal Church, receives and disburses all money collected under the authority of the convention, and with the approval of the Presiding Bishop invests surplus funds.
-If the office of treasurer becomes vacant, the Presiding Bishop and the President of the House of Deputies appoints a treasurer until a new election is held.
+If the office of treasurer becomes vacant, the Presiding Bishop and the President of the House of Deputies appoint a treasurer until a new election is held.
 The treasurer of the General Convention and the Executive Council is Kurt Barnes.

 At each regular meeting of General Convention, the secretary of the House of Deputies is by concurrent action of both houses made the secretary of the General Convention.
 The secretary oversees the publishing of the Journal of the General Convention.
 In addition, the secretary also notifies the bishops and secretaries of every diocese to actions of General Convention, especially alterations to the Book of Common Prayer and the constitution of the Episcopal Church.
 If the offices of president and vice president become vacant during the triennium, the secretary performs the duties of president until the next meeting of General Convention.
 The Secretary is also the corporate secretary of the Domestic and Foreign Missionary Society, the corporate body of the Episcopal Church, and one of the four senior officers of the church.
 The Rev. Canon Michael Barlowe is the Secretary of the House of Deputies, having been appointed upon the retirement of his predecessor, the Rev. Gregory Straub in 2013.

 Barlowe is also the Executive Officer of the General Convention, a position filled by joint appointment of the Presiding Bishop and the President of the House of Deputies.
 The Executive Officer "oversees all aspects of the work of Church governance, from site selection through supervision and funding of the work mandated by the convention".
 He supervises the secretary, treasurer, and manager of the General Convention and heads the executive office of the General Convention which coordinates the work of the committees, commissions, boards, and agencies (CCAB's).